-We’re introducing a five-part series called ‘Qualities of Adaptive Leadership in a Time of Uncertainty’.
-We want to begin by sharing the leadership qualities and strategies that we’ve been focusing on since transitioning to rapid remote work.
-Future posts will elaborate on each of these qualities in more detail.
-Sign up for our newsletter to be the first to know about a new article.
+We’re re-introducing our five-part series and want to begin by sharing the leadership qualities and strategies that we’ve been focusing on at Overlap since first transitioning to rapid remote work, and .
+Each post in the series elaborates on the qualities and strategies outlines below.
+Sign up for our newsletter to have trends, ideas & more delivered right to your inbox.

-In the absence of an existing roadmap for Leadership Teams during a pandemic, we’ve been developing our own on the fly—continuously adapting and responding based on feedback from Overlappers.
-Although it is a natural reaction to want to throw the duvet over our heads and peak out when we’re through to the other side, we believe that there is no time like the present to lean into the uncertainty and transform for the better.
+In the absence of an existing roadmap for Leadership Teams during a pandemic, we started by developing our own on the fly—continuously adapting and responding based on feedback from Overlappers.
+We recognize the natural reaction to throw the proverbial duvet over our heads, but know from years of doing the work that there is no time like the present to lean into the uncertainty and transform for the better.

 Presence and Availability